wurli/updateme/README.md

 install.packages("updateme")
 ```

-## Usage

-To use {updateme}, simply call `library(updateme)` before loading other
+## Use {updateme} by default

-packages.
-You may find you'd like to have {updateme} available all the time;
+If you find you'd like to have {updateme} available all the time, consider
-in this case, consider adding this snippet to your `.Rprofile`:
+adding this snippet to your `.Rprofile`:

 ``` r
 if (interactive()) {